Here, we’ll answer the question of what is a sonnet in poetry and go over the history of sonnets and the literary devices used to create them.

 Maya Angelou’s poem regarding life in Harlem isn’t simply about hopscotch–it’s about the difficulty of growing up in a racist and classist society.
 In this poem, Angelou first describes a game of hopscotch and discusses how important it is to keep moving, as it can be dangerous to stop when the heat is on.

 Angelou talks about how financial issues and the general view of Black people by much of society–especially Black people who live in a neighborhood that is not highly thought of by others in the city–can have a lasting impact on a child.
 In the end, Angelou circles around her belief that a difficult upbringing can positively impact a child and reminds readers that it’s possible to use challenging situations to bolster personal growth.
+If you’re looking for more poems to explore, you might also enjoy our list of poems about life!
+Or you can also use our search bar to search for many more poems from different poets.

 2. Amoretti #75 by Edmund Spenser